parsavares/ts-insight/README.md

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://ts-insight.streamlit.app/)

+A visual-analytics dashboard for Visually Decoding Thompson Sampling for Algorithm Understanding, Verification, and XAI.

 **TS-Insight** is an open-source, interactive web application designed to demystify Thompson Sampling (TS) and its variants like Discounted Thompson Sampling (DTS).
 It provides a powerful visual analytics dashboard for developers, researchers, and practitioners to understand, debug, and explain the behavior of multi-armed bandit algorithms in real-world applications such as active learning and recommendation systems.